OneUptime/interview/software-full-stack.md

 ## Equal Opportunity Employer

-OneUptime Limited is an equal opportunity employer.
+We are an equal opportunity employer.
 All aspects of employment including the decision to hire, promote, discipline, or discharge, will be based on merit, competence, performance, and business needs.
 We do not discriminate on the basis of race, color, religion, marital status, age, national origin, ancestry, physical or mental disability, medical condition, pregnancy, genetic information, gender, sexual orientation, gender identity or expression.